 Writing of any sort can be a lonely process.
 From that initial FADE IN, to hashing out that final, closest-to-perfect draft, writing a film is often a long and arduous journey.

 How do you keep the passion that drives you to create, while giving so much attention to structure and precision?
-And how can you ensure your work stands out despite the pitfalls of inexperience?
+And how can you ensure that your work stands out despite the pitfalls of inexperience?

-Make sure to stick around afterwards for a slice of pizza on us!
+Join us from 5:30pm for a glass of wine and stay afterwards for a slice of pizza on us!